 196 × 196

 The built-in PDF reader in the Firefox browser has never worked properly for printing all of our worksheets.
 It has trouble with some special characters, including simple things like subtraction signs.
-If you insist on using Firefox, you can disable the built-in PDF reader and use something like Adobe Acrobat instead.
-Please follow these steps (hold down the CTRL key and click with your mouse to open all three links in new tabs):
+If you have trouble printing from Firefox, try the following:

 We've heard that rumor as well, but there isn't a lot of truth to it.
 The old adage that practice makes perfect is time-tested and well-researched.
 You wouldn't expect an Olympic sprinter would be able to skip practice.
 You also wouldn't expect that a concert pianist would get anywhere without practice.
 Nor would you hire a carpenter with no experience or practice.
 It is much the same with math skills; in order to get good at them, there needs to be some practice and that is exactly what our math worksheets provide.
 If you are unsure of how to use our math worksheets appropriately, please visit the American Psychological Association on how to practice, but not "drill and kill."